they buried their elders by firs and pines,

 cowherds, industrial stacks,

-asphalt roads, restaurants, and hotels.
+paved roads, restaurants,

 rivers host jetboats.